 - Slurry speech, mispronunciation, difficulty forming sentences, eg. it will be more difficult for you to participate in conversations and express yourself due to excessive effort or embarrassment

 - Poor judgment, wrong decisions, confusion, eg. you may spend your money unwisely or take wrong turns while driving

 - Memory loss, forgetfulness, eg. you will miss your doctor’s appointment or find yourself misplacing things

 - Puzzling headaches because your doctor may not be able to find a cause

-People with low numbers are also found to have reduced motivation, increased feeling of hopelessness, and are less likely to put any effort.[i]
-Anxiety, depression and sequelae of low brain oxygenation have far-reaching consequences at work, and at home.
-They lead to poorer interpersonal relationships, loss of satisfaction, higher stress, and lower productivity.
+Low blood pressure leads to reduced motivation, increased feeling of hopelessness, and diminished likelihood of an effort.[i]
+Anxiety and depression are further sequelae of low brain oxygenation and these have far-reaching consequences at work, and at home.
+They may be the source of impoverished interpersonal relationships, loss of life satisfaction, higher stress perception, and overall lower productivity.